plone/five.intid/five/intid/README.rst

 that contain references to such objects.
 Because FSObjects are never actually persisted, five.intid's assumption that it can add a

-For such objects, the unreferenceable module provides no-op subcribers and adapters to omit such objects from five.intid handling.
+For such objects, the unreferenceable module provides no-op subscribers and adapters to omit such objects from five.intid handling.

     >>> from zope import interface, component